quarterly newsletter from Mr. Albertson February 15, 2022

 Seniors - If you are attending college next year you will want to make sure you have filled out applications to those colleges.
 You will also want to make sure you have your FAFSA filled out so that you have access to the Future Iowa Ready Last Dollar Scholarship (program specific for each 2 yr college) and other loan forgiveness programs if you are planning on taking out school loans.

-Graduates Finding Success at the College Level
+BKHS Graduates Finding Success at the College Level

-At NIACC in Mason City, Brynn and Wyatt Heideman (2020), Albaro Lucio (2015), Alex Wessels (2020) - These students made the Spring 2021 Dean's list for achieving a 3.5 GPA for the semester.
+At NIACC in Mason City, Alex Wessels (2020) made the Fall 2021 Dean's list for achieving a 3.5 GPA for the semester.

-At University of Iowa - Jonathan Dugger (2017) and Gustavo Suarez (2019) made the 2021 Spring Dean's List for 3.5 GPA
+At University of Iowa - Gustavo Suarez (2019) and Emma Schroeder (2020) made the 2021 Fall Dean's List for 3.5 GPA

-At Iowa State University, Stefany Naranjo (2018) and Alex Buseman (2018) - These two BK graduates achieved the Dean's list for a 3.5 GPA for the Spring semester at ISU.
+At Iowa State University, Alex Buseman (2018) Keaton Buseman (2016), Stefany Naranjo (2018), Kobe Negrete (2018), Isaac Sorenson (2019), Josephine Trager (2016), Allison Wessels (2017) achieved the Dean's list for a 3.5 GPA for the Fall semester at ISU.

-At the University of Northern Iowa, Jared Ainger (2018), Jonah Christianson (2020), Jaydon Gansen (2020), Ryann Sander (2019), Sergio Suarez (2018) - These BK graduates achieved the Dean's List for Spring 2021, list requires a 3.5 GPA.
+At the University of Northern Iowa, Jonah Christianson (2020), Jaydon Gansen (2020), Wyatt Heideman (2020), Sergio Suarez (2018), Valeria Torres (2021) are BK graduates who achieved the Dean's List for Spring 2021, students achieved a 3.5 GPA.